rmgirardin/mouse-bot/README.md

 To run off of your computer, you'll first need [node 0.12+](https://www.npmjs.com/package/forever/tutorial).

 Then install discord.js through the terminal: `npm install discord.js`<br>
-You will also need to install `timer.js` and `user-stream` the same way.
+You will also need to install `timer.js` the same way.

 Open `config.json.example` and add keys to the blank fields.
 For `token` add you're bots token from the [Discord App](https://discordapp.com/developers/applications/me) page.
 Then add the announcements channel ID to `annChannel` and do the same for `officerChannel`.
 If you do not use an officer channel, you can just put the general channel's ID here.
 (If you don't know how to find the channel ID, follow [these instructions](https://support.discordapp.com/hc/en-us/articles/206346498-Where-can-I-find-my-server-ID-)) Also add the Twitter keys from the [Twitter Apps](https://apps.twitter.com/).
 Finally, rename `config.json.example` to `config.json`.